Pack the mini-break bag and head for the hills for a long weekend of retreat hopping on the Atherton Tablelands.

 Go to retreats

-The Atherton Tablelands is a quaint, Far Northern region that could have been lifted straight from the pages of a storybook.
+The Atherton Tablelands is a quaint, Tropical Northern region that could have been lifted straight from the pages of a storybook.
 Villages with charming main streets and cutesy vintage stores stocked with enough pretty frocks to curl the wildest of hipster moustaches.
 Lush, green foliage abounds every direction you look, all against a backdrop of sprawling valleys, windy laneways, densely forested mountains and former volcanoes, making you believe you were Julie Andrews ready to bust out an acapella version of ‘The Hills Are Alive’.

 It’s fair to say that the romance of nature can evoke an *ahem* romantic swoon amongst even the most hardened of pirates.
 So with that in mind, we decided to pack the mini-break bag (with the ‘good’ nightie – nudge, wink) and head for the hills for a long weekend of retreat hopping on the Atherton Tablelands.